mujtaba-ahmad/ngx-countdown/README.md

 ```html
   <app-count-down [time]="'10'" [object]="'2'" [singleFormat]="'hh:mm:ss'"></app-count-down>
 ```
-add above selector to any component.html file, will pop-up countdown of 10 seconds.
+add above selector to any component.html file, will pops-up countdown of 10 seconds.
 You can customize it further like this below
 ```html
 <app-count-down [time]="'15'" [object]="'2'" [singleFormat]="'hh-mm-ss'" (onStart)="onStart($event)" (onComplete)="onComplete($event)" [selectedtheme]="'material'"></app-count-down>
 ```
+- singleFormat format your timer, you can customize in whatever format you e.g. "hh:mm:ss", "hh-mm-ss" etc
 - selectedtheme help to change themes.
 There are two theme available for now
   - default
   - material